Scientology and religious groups

-The relationship between Scientology and religious groups is very complex.
-While Scientology claims that it is fully compatible with all existing major world religions and that it does not conflict with them or their religious practices, there are significant contradictions between Scientology and most religions, especially the major monotheistic religions.
+There are significant contradictions between Scientology and most religions, especially the major monotheistic religions.
+Scientology texts written by its inventor, L. Ron Hubbard, claim that it is fully compatible with all existing major world religions, and that it does not conflict with them or their religious practices.
 Members are not allowed to engage in other similar mental therapies or procedures, religious or otherwise.

 Religious compatibility

-Scientology's claim of religious compatibility to entry-level Scientologists is soon modified by the additional teaching that the various levels of the spiritual process which can be reached through Scientology are more advanced than those attainable in other religions.
+Scientology's claim of religious compatibility to entry-level Scientologists is soon modified by the additional teaching that the various levels of the spiritual process which can be reached through Scientology are more advanced than those attainable in religious traditions.
 The major monotheistic religions and Scientology share the claim of Universality of their belief system, which precludes compatibility in the view of most scholars.
 Critics point out that, within Scientology, "spiritual abilities" tends to be synonymous with "mystical powers" rather than with "inner peace."
 Hubbard himself cautioned against the unwise or improper use of powers in his book History of Man.

 In its application for tax-exempt status in the United States, the Church of Scientology International states:

 The revealed beliefs in Scientology at higher levels become increasingly contradictory with the world's major religions.
 The concept of past lives in Scientology is at odds with Christianity and Islam.
-Beliefs concerning the origins and age of the Earth, the root of evil, and the nature of man make it impossible to uphold the beliefs of most other religions while also being a Scientologist.
+Beliefs concerning the origins and age of the Earth, the root of evil, and the nature of man make it impossible to uphold the beliefs of most religions while also being a Scientologist.
 Hubbard claimed that Islam resulted from an extraterrestrial memory implant, called the Emanator, of which the Kaaba is supposedly an artifact.
 Mainstream religions, in his view, had failed to realize their objectives: "It is all very well to idealize poverty and associate wisdom with begging bowls, or virtue with low estate.
-However, those who have done this (Buddhists, Christians, Communists, and other fanatics) have dead-ended or are dead-ending."
+However, those who have done this (Buddhists, Christians, Communists, and other fanatics) have dead-ended or are dead-ending".